-- The District adopted a 2020-2021 budget totaling \$83,386,350 and the real estate tax millage remained unchanged at 17.29 mills.
-To date the District has predominantly operated within a virtual learning program due to COVID-19.
-Local revenue decreases are anticipated due to the impact of COVID-19, while expenditures are expected to increase for certain items and decrease in other as result of the current virtual model.
-With District buildings being closed periodically the District is experiencing savings related to physical educational operations but has had increased experienced higher expenditures for technology to facilitate the virtual learning model and costs related to students attending other outside cyber and charter schools.
-When the District transitions to in person learning full-time it is anticipated additional expenditures for cleaning and sanitation and to accommodate social distancing measures.
-Increases in expenditures due to COVID-19 in part will be funded with one-time pass-through Federal funding. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association expired at the conclusion of the 2019-2020 school year and is currently under negotiation, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2021-2022 school year.

-- The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - The District is continuously evaluating its buildings and facilities in an effort to prioritize capital projects in conjunction with the development of District-wide capital improvement plan and to best meet the needs of the District's projected future enrollment. - In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
+- The District adopted a 2021-2022 budget totaling \$88,249,546 and the real estate tax millage increased by 4.28% to 18.03 mills.
+Expenditures are expected to increase due to the rising number of charter and cyber school students.
+Increases in expenditures due to COVID-19 in part will be funded with one-time pass-through Federal funding.
+Other federal and state funding had modest increases as well. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association was renewed during 2020-2021 and will expire at the conclusion of the 2024-2025 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2022-2023 school year. - The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - The District is continuously evaluating its buildings and facilities in an effort to prioritize capital projects in conjunction with the development of District-wide capital improvement plan and to best meet the needs of the District's projected future enrollment. - In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
 The intent of this legislation is to provide a mechanism to relieve the burden of funding public education from property owners.
 This new legislation has put a "ceiling" on the percentage increase of local real estate taxes that can be levied year-to-year in order to balance the school district budget.